You pushed your website live and started driving traffic to key landing pages.

 There are three basic levels with simple names and short descriptions.
 Shopify has likely A/B tested their way into this level of information as they could clearly include more feature descriptions within each plan level.

 Below the pricing level section, you'll see a three-column layout of support points.
-This is a common feature of successful landing pages and is something to consider adopting on your own website.
+This is a common feature of effective landing pages and is something to consider adopting on your own website.

 For visitors who are still unsure, Shopify then provides social proof by sharing some existing customer logos.
 Simplicity appears again as Shopify doesn't use a description for this section but rather assumes the visitor understands these logos as examples of current customers.

 These logos, like everything else on the page, are static, unlinked images.
-This keeps visitor behavior limited to one thing -- the trial signup form.
+This keeps customers focused on one thing—the trial signup form.
 Ultimately, that's the reason this page exists.

 Finally, Shopify provides a simple quote from an executive at a powerful, potentially recognizable brand followed by a secondary CTA offer for the free trial using the green contrast color used in the top section of the page.